ThisIsLorenzo/PFAS_MA_MaternalTransfer_WildBirds/README.md

 # PFAS_MA_MaternalTransfer_WildBirds
-A repository to save R code about the meta-analysis of PFAS maternal transfer in wild birds.
+A repository to save and share the R code about the meta-analysis of maternal PFAS transfer in wild birds.